Our Current Situation

 Vehicular Cycling 2.0?

 Some have been quick to deride I Am Traffic as “Vehicular Cycling 2.0.”
 Uninformed people think that about CyclingSavvy, too, so I’m not surprised.
 As 21st century Americans, we’re desperate to put things into buckets, whether they truly fit or not.
-For American bicycling, the default buckets are “Infrastructure” vs. “Vehicular Cycling.”
-1 In the mind of most folks involved in advocacy, there’s simply no third way.
+For American bicycling, the default buckets are “Infrastructure” vs. “Vehicular Cycling.” [ref]Vehicular cycling has become a derisive term.
+Advocates for segregated facilities use the term to marginalize–as elitist and out of touch–those who disagree with their strategies.
+Folks like myself no longer use the term because it confuses the human driver with the inanimate conveyance.[/ref] In the mind of most folks involved in advocacy, there’s simply no third way.

 However, I believe we have a valid third way.
 Instead of simply focusing on one broken tool to transform our cities, we have a portfolio of efforts that we call the 6 E’s.
 We envision our cities as places where a Culture of Respect flourishes and all citizens enjoy the use of our public roadways equally, regardless of chosen conveyance.